malloydata/malloy/docs/_src/language/fields.md

 # Fields

-Fields constitute all kinds of concrete data in Malloy.
+Fields constitute all kinds of data in Malloy.
 They can represent dimensional attributes sourced directly from tables in a database, constant values to be used in later analyis, computed metrics derived from other fields, or even nested structures created from aggregating subqueries.